• Skip to primary navigation

 Two more rock styles in our neighborhood.

-These are both decomposed granite.
+The strips in the above images are made with decomposed granite.
 Crushed granite either from natural erosion or from quarrying granite for other uses.

 From Larchmont Village Life